katywarr/strengthening-dnns/GETTING_STARTED.md

 # Getting Started

-These instructions have not been fully tested.
-They will be more robust when the book goes live in August.

 ## Clone this repository

 Navigate to the folder that you would like to store this repository in and clone the repository.